 Academic Performance: If a student's record indicates insufficient progress toward degree completion, the student's performance may be considered unsatisfactory.
-This is a cause for concern, and may jeopardize a student's standing as a graduate student in the Environmental Science Program.
+This is a cause for concern, and may jeopardize a student's standing as a graduate student in the Environmental Sciences Program.

-Review of the Student's Progress: Each spring the EVS Director reviews the progress of all EVS graduate students.
+Review of the Student's Progress: Each spring the EVS Director will ask all students in the program to submit a progress report for all EVS graduate students (beginning of March).
 Students who have not made sufficient progress during the past year will be reviewed by the EVS Program Committee who may or recommend strategies to ensure sufficient progress to the Research Advisory, PhD Advisory Committee and student.
 In extreme cases or in those where insufficient progress is a pattern, the Program Committee may recommend dismissal from the EVS Program.
 Other than in exceptional circumstances, a decision to recommend dismissal of a student from the EVS Program is not made until the end of the first year.